-Exhibit Number Description 10.1 Summary of Non-Employee Director Compensation Program.
-10.2 Consulting Agreement, dated as of February 1, 2020, by and between Solid Biosciences Inc. and Ian F. Smith 10.3 Consulting Agreement, dated as of January 15, 2020, by and between Solid Biosciences Inc. and Alvaro Amorrortu (incorporated by reference to Exhibit 10.25 to the Form 10-K filed on March 12, 2020).
-10.4 Consulting Agreement, dated as of January 15, 2020, by and between Solid Biosciences Inc. and Jorge Quiroz (incorporated by reference to Exhibit 10.26 to the Form 10-K filed on March 12, 2020).
+Exhibit Number Description

+10.1 Consulting Agreement, dated as of January 4, 2021, by and between Solid Biosciences Inc. and Ian F. Smith.
 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document
+101.INS Inline XBRL Instance Document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document